bartlebythecoder/traveller-universe-creator/README.md

 Q:  What Traveller rules does it use?

-A:  It uses GURPS First In for the science stuff (like stellar details, and planet temperature) and T5 rules for the Traveller stuff (like law level and influence scores)
+A:  It uses GURPS First In for the science stuff (like stellar details, and planet temperature) and T5 rules for the Traveller stuff (like law level and influence scores).
+    I have started migrating the GURPS First In calculations to use the more update Architect of Worlds by the same creator

 Q:  How do you run it?